Portfolio

 5. Deadlines:

-First draft of the personal statement is due on mid-February (TBD), the second draft early March (TBD).
-Final version portfolio and revised personal statement is due mid-March (TBD).
+For Majors & Minors: First draft of the personal statement is due on mid-March (TBD).
+Final version of the portfolio and revised personal statement is due end of April (TBD).

 Oral Presentation of the Portfolio: only for Majors